Are Automatic Pool Covers Worth the Investment?

 It’s not a secret anymore that we use chemicals in pool water.
 The most commonly used chemical is chlorine.
 It works as a disinfecting agent by eliminating bacteria and algae.

 It also works as an oxidizing agent.
 Chlorine oxidizes materials like dirt and debris.
-Automatic pool cover prevents dissipation of chlorines.
+An automatic pool cover prevents dissipation of chlorines.
 Thus, cutting down the charge of chemical usage.

 Things To Consider Before Buying An Automatic Pool Cover